About Heather Farris >

 RELATED: The Ultimate Pinterest Traffic Strategy for Bloggers & E-Commerce Shops

 Less repinning, if any at all.
-What I mean by that is you don’t need to interval pin your pins for them to be found anymore.
-It’s not that you can’t.
-I teach in my academy that you can still do that, but in a certain way.
+Gone are the days when repinning your own content on a regular rotation was beneficial.
+Not anymore.
+You don’t need to interval pin your pins for them to be found.
+It’s not that you can’t, there’s just a better way to approach it.
+I teach in my Academy community that you can still do that, but in a certain way.
 So if you need more strategy or want to go into that, you can join the academy and learn all about it.

-However, you don’t need to be constantly re-pinning anymore.
-In fact, if you’re going to repin, you’re going to space those pins further apart and you’re likely to see the same or diminished reach on those repins.
+If you’re going to repin, you’re going to space those pins further apart and you’re likely to see the same or possibly diminished reach on those repins.
+It’s better to create a new pin image if you’d like to use the same URL that’s previously been pinned.

-Idea pins may have gone away, but videos are here to stay.
-In fact, they are an excellent tool for building engagement and audience growth on the platform especially if paired well with Pinterest Trends.
+Idea pins have long gone away, but video pins are here to stay.
+In fact, they are an excellent tool for building engagement and audience growth on the platform, especially if paired well with Pinterest Trends.

-If you’re going to repurpose, you have to repurpose with purpose.
-No more just downloading your tech talks and sticking them over on Pinterest, and no more downloading your reels and sticking them over there.
+Next thing, if you’re going to repurpose, you have to repurpose with purpose.
+No more just downloading your ted talks and sticking them over on Pinterest, and no more downloading your reels and just sticking them over there.
 This is not what we want on this platform.

 If you need to learn how to do that, you should definitely join the academy, and we will help you figure that out.
 It includes: